Asia shares up but gains limited as Ukraine sours mood

 The dollar was on the back foot against the safe-haven yen, weighed by a slide in Treasury yields.

-MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.1 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up 0.1 percent.

 News late on Friday that Ukrainian forces said they had destroyed a Russian military column in Ukrainian territory initially hit Wall Street, drove down government bond yields and boosted safe-haven currencies such as the yen and Swiss franc.